 - Choose the country, the phone number type and follow the instructions.
 Processing of the compliance documents may take up to several business days.
 Once your documents have been accepted, please share the associated links that start with "BU" and "AD" along with the porting request via email.

-Requirements for Tier 1 and Tier 2 Local Numbers
+Requirements for Local Numbers

 - Geographic Letter of Authorization (LOA) signed by an authorized user and/or owner of the number(s).
 Note that the information on your LOA must match the authorized username and service address provided by your current carrier.